Xakkusu/bioshock-quiz/README.md

 #### First Time User Goals
 - I want to take a Bioshock quiz to test my knowledge

-    The quiz test the user's knowledge from simple questions up to questions that only die-hard fans can answer.
+    The quiz tests the user's knowledge from simple questions up to questions that only die-hard fans can answer.
 - I want to understand the website, its structure and how to take the quiz

-    Through the common structure found in various quiz games most users should be already familiar with the webiste's set up.
+    Through the common structure found in various quiz games most users should be already familiar with the website's set up.
 However, through the "How to Play?"
 Content the whole process of the game is easily explained step by step.
-- I want the quiz to be easy to use and navigat
+- I want the quiz to be easy to use and navigate

-    All buttons, input field and text is written in large easy to understand fonts as well as simple langugae, as the website does not want the user to be overwhelmed when being tested about their knowledge.
+    All buttons, input fields and text are written in large, easy to understand fonts as well as simple language, as the website does not want the user to be overwhelmed when being tested about their knowledge.
 The user can return via return buttons or via clicking outside of pop-up windows which is explained in the How to Play section.
-- I want to take the quiz whenever, whereever.
+- I want to take the quiz whenever, wherever.

     The user can play the game whenever they like on whichever device they like, as long as they have internet connection.
 - I want to take the test on whichever device